ryma2fhir/RYAN-IOPS-FHIR-Test-Scripts/README.md

 # IOPS-Validation

-This is a typescript module used to test HL7 FHIR resources using [IOPS-FHIR-Validation-Service ](https://github.com/NHSDigital/IOPS-FHIR-Validation-Service)
+This is a typescript module used to test HL7 FHIR resources using [IOPS-FHIR-Validation-Service](https://github.com/NHSDigital/IOPS-FHIR-Validation-Service)

-The configuration and setup of this service is not covered here.

 Current status of **validation-service-fhir-r4**